Naval History Homepage and Site Search

 (USNH&HC Photo, click images to enlarge)

-(Jamestown, site of first permanent English settlement in North America, now in Virginia)
+(Jamestown, Commonwealth of Virginia, site of first permanent English settlement in North America)

 Type and Characteristics - Sloop of war, built at Navy Yard, Gosport, VA, launched 1844, commissioned 12 December 1844, 1,140 long tons, 163.5ft long x 32ft beam x 17.25ft draft, armed with 18-32pdrs, 186 crew, first commanded by Commander Robert B Cunningham.